mw9385/Hierarchical_Coverage_Path_Planning/README.md

 ### To train the model, use the command `python main.py`.
 **To do list:**
+- Need to retrain the model with a changed mask matrix
 - Change the reward function
-- Visualize the model performance in real time
+- ~~Visualize the model performance in real time~~